Studio Gallery, Salamanca Arts Centre, Hobart. June 2019

 Frozen autumn leaves, Hämeenlinna 2014

-I am providing the visual content for a book describing the annual cycle of agriculture and nature on a Finnish organic beef and ecological sustainable forestry farm: Bosgård http://www.bosgard.com/en/ .
+I was commissioned to make the visual content for a cookbook based on the annual cycle of agriculture and nature on Bosgård, a Finnish organic beef and ecologically sustainable forestry farm http://www.bosgard.com/en/ .